 The legal migration landscape in the EU is very uneven too, with different national frameworks and initiatives, as well as different needs in line with the national economic, labour, employment and political context of the respective EU member states.

-MPF commissioned the European Centre for Development Policy Management (ECDPM) to map legal pathways across the 27 EU member states, providing a snapshot of the state of affairs in late 2023-2024.
+MPF commissioned the European Centre for Development Policy Management (ECDPM) to map labour migration pathways across the 27 EU member states, providing a snapshot of the state of affairs in late 2023-2024.
 The interactive tool below helps to visualise the 290-odd pathways that were active at the time of the research and updated to February 2024.
+A downloadable version of the research is available as summaries and infographics for every EU member state in the MPF Resources library.

 How can I use this tool?